genEquality-hackathon/sing-no-ism/README.md

 # Boilermaker

 A ready-to-use boilerplate for applications using Node.js, Express, Sequelize, React, and Redux.
 For testing, Mocha & Chai.
+Style?
+SCSS!

 ## How to use it:
   1. Create your own repo on gitHub, **without a README.md file**